 Downtown Port Royal

-Scheper’s Store, built in 1885, still stands in the heart of Port Royal.
+Scheper’s Store, shown above, was built in 1885 and still stands in the heart of Port Royal.
 The grocery and feed store was started by German immigrant F.W.
-Scheper and was located near the railroad depot where Marine recruits would await their final transport to Parris Island.
+Scheper and was located near the railroad depot where Marine recruits would await the last leg of their transport to Parris Island.
 The store also served as a post office from the turn of the century until the end of World War II; the addition that housed the post office was destroyed by Hurricane Gracie in 1959.

-The charming building above was built in 1880 and on the same circle as Scheper’s Store.
+The charming building above – built in 1880 – is located on the same circle as Scheper’s Store.
 At one point, it accompanied an adjacent building of similar size and style; the two were joined by a breezeway.
-This building served as a store, while the other was a residence; the residence was later demolished.
-Contributor Robert Vance, who took the photo above, notes that in recent years, it has served as an artist studio, a flower shop, a gift shop, and an office for a massage therapist.
+This building served as a store, while the other served as a residence; the residence was later demolished.
+According to local historian and photographer Barry Gooch, during the 1950s, the structures housed an evangelical church.
+Mr. Gooch adds that, after the wrath of Hurricane Gracie descended upon Port Royal in 1959, the building that exists today served as a barber shop.
+Contributor Robert Vance, who took the photo above, notes that in more recent years, it has served as an artist studio, a flower shop, a gift shop, and an office for a massage therapist.

 The F.W.
-Scheper Store is listed in the National Register:
+Scheper Store – shown at the top of our “Downtown Port Royal” section – is listed in the National Register:

 Located in the heart of the commercial district of Port Royal, the store served the community of Port Royal from its construction by German immigrant F.W.
 Scheper in 1885 until the store closed for business in 1950.
 The store is one of the last remaining nineteenth century commercial buildings in Port Royal and is a vivid reminder of the town’s early history and brief period of economic prosperity in the 1870s through the 1890s.
 A ship chandler, Scheper was a wholesale and retail grocer and a dealer in hay and grain.
 The store was located within short distance of the railroad terminus which was the debarkation point for the marines who arrived in Port Royal for transport to the growing naval and marine base on Parris Island.
 The store is a large two-story frame commercial building that is the focal point of historic downtown Port Royal.
 The largest historic commercial building remaining in the town, the store retains a good degree of physical integrity.
 A one-story addition at the southeast corner of the building was constructed between 1905 and 1912; it served as the Port Royal post office.